Iglu-OU/pilot-bootstrap/README.md

 * Root font size is browser default of 16px (you can scale the site by modifying root font size)
 * Base font size is 1x (16px) based on root size and it's line height is 1.5x (24px) based on base font size
 * Base SVG width and height must equal to base font line height (24px)
+* For vertical spacing we only use top margin that is based on it's font size (1em)
+* For horisontal spacing we are using root font size (1rem) or it's content components specific font size (1em)

 ## Adding/Creating new icons (SVG)
 1) Text and stroke elements must be outlined